kirill-fedyanin/llm_judge/README.md

 # LLM Judge quick repo
 This is lightweight repack for mt-bench by lmsys.
-I've left only the files relevant to lm juding.
+I've left only the files relevant to mt-bench benchmarking.

 ## How to use